sapandesai1/Learning-Git-GitHub/README.md

 # Learning-Git-GitHub
-this is to learn about how Git and GitHub works adding a line to see how it works locally
+this is to learn about how Git and GitHub works adding a line to see how it works locally adding a 2nd line to see how exactly it works locally to remote